 Lymphedema is the accumulation of fluid in an area of extremity due to a disruption of the lymphatic system.
 On occasion, lymphedema has been referred to as a “plumbing problem.”
 Lymphedema most always takes place at the most superficial level of the lymph vessels, under the skin.
 Lymphedema can take place at any part of the body.
 When this lymph fluid accumulates due to the blockage or interruption, it can reduce the amount of the nutrients that reach the cells and interfere with wound healing resulting in risk of infection.

 The degree of lymphedema does vary from mild to extreme and can lead to life-threatening complication.
-Usually lymphedema begins with a feeling of heaviness or fullness of an affected arm or leg.
-As the lymphedema progresses’, clothing is difficult to fit, there is fatigue, embarrassment and a person’s quality of life is impacted.
-Once a diagnosis of lymphedema is established, treatment can begin lowering the risk of large distortions of the limb, skin changes, and infection.
+Usually, lymphedema begins with a feeling of heaviness or fullness of an affected arm or leg.
+As the lymphedema progresses’, clothing is difficult to fit, there is fatigue, and embarrassment and a person’s quality of life is impacted.
+Once a diagnosis of lymphedema is established, lymphedema treatment can begin lowering the risk of large distortions of the limb, skin changes, and infection.
 Over time the affected limb can become extremely large and heavy due to swelling.
 This can in turn cause disfigurement and disability.

 Causes of lymphedema may include: infection, cancer, scar tissue from radiation or surgical removal of lymph nodes, inherited conditions in which lymph nodes or vessels are absent.

 Lymphedema may be primary or secondary.

 Primary lymphedema may be present at birth, develop at puberty or in adulthood from unknown causes.